oracle-livelabs/em-omc/mysql/accelerate-app-development-with-low-code/b-lab-one-mysql-rest-service/mrs.md

     ![Query Output](./images/query-output.png " ")

-12. You can also connect to your MySQL DB system from the left bar navigation by clicking on the notebook icon.
+12. You can also connect to your MySQL DB system from the left bar navigation by clicking on the **notebook** icon.

     ![Notebook Connection](./images/notebook-connection.png " ")

-## Task 2: Create an employees Table
+## Task 2: Create an employee Table

-1. In the connected shell, you can now connect to the database called **HRDB** using the following command and click on execute button on the top navigation bar.
+1. In the connected shell, you can now connect to the database called **HRDB** using the following command and click on run button on the top navigation bar to execute the query.

      ```
      <copy>use HRDB;</copy>
      ```
      ![HR Database](./images/hr-db.png " ")

-2. Since now you got connected to the MySQL database, you can create a sample table called **employees**.
+2. Since now you got connected to the MySQL DB system, you can create a sample table called **employee** by using the following command and click on run button on the top navigation to execute the query.

      ```
-     <copy>CREATE TABLE employee (employee_id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(100), email VARCHAR(100) UNIQUE, phone VARCHAR(20), hire_date DATE, job_title VARCHAR(50), salary DECIMAL(10, 2), department VARCHAR(50));</copy>
+     <copy>CREATE TABLE employee (
+          employee_id INT AUTO_INCREMENT PRIMARY KEY,
+          name VARCHAR(100),
+          email VARCHAR(100) UNIQUE,
+          phone VARCHAR(20),
+          hire_date DATE,
+          job_title VARCHAR(50),
+          salary DECIMAL(10, 2),
+          department VARCHAR(50));</copy>
      ```
      ![Create Table](./images/create-table.png " ")

-3. Insert sample records into the table to proceed to the next task by clicking on the execute button to run the query.
+3. Insert sample records into the table **employee** to proceed to the next task by clicking on the run button to execute the query.

      ```
      <copy>INSERT INTO employee (name, email, phone, hire_date, job_title, salary, department) VALUES